"Embrace your foe and become his friend. Become someone he absolutely

 wince.
 Even happiness feels numb.

-Even when I’m asleep, dreaming,
+Even when I’m

 I run and fight but I can never find